mattbalmer/mb-scrollbar/README.md

 ## Configuration

-You should pass an object as the value of `ng-scrollbar`, with any of the following fields.
-Only `direction` is requried.
+You should pass an object as the value of `ng-scrollbar`.
 Here is an example with all of the attributes you may set.
 Shown values are the default values.

     config = {
       autoResize: false,  // If true, will listen for DOM elements being added or removed inside the scroll container